OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/vManager.md

 Below are the specific limitations for **Reference** entity.
 Additionally, there exist a few common limitations for [Section [(Sub Type) ]/Metrics Port [(Sub Type) ]/Reference](vManager.md#common-limitations) entity.

 * **When Verisium Manager is the target system in the integration:**
   * Write operation on `Parameter setting` and `Reference to` are not supported.
-So, these fields are treated as **read-only** in the Mapping Configuration of OpsHub Integration Manager.
+So, these fields are treated as **read-only** in the Mapping Configuration of <code class="expression">space.vars.SITENAME</code>.
   * Write operation on `Creator` is not supported by Verisium Manager version 23.03.
-    * However, the `Creator` field is loaded as a writable field in OpsHub Integration Manager's mapping configuration due to API limitation. **Please avoid mapping this field when Verisium Manager is configured as the target system.**
+    * However, the `Creator` field is loaded as a writable field in <code class="expression">space.vars.SITENAME</code>'s mapping configuration due to API limitation. **Please avoid mapping this field when Verisium Manager is configured as the target system.**
 * If `Reference To/Reference By` relationship is mapped in Relationship Configuration, then delete operation of Reference entity is supported.
-The Reference entity must **not** be created by a user dedicated to OpsHub Integration Manager.
+The Reference entity must **not** be created by a user dedicated to <code class="expression">space.vars.SITENAME</code>.
 * Due to API limitation, parent relationship from Reference to Referenced Section/Metrics Port/Reference is not supported.
 Only [Section [(Sub Type) ]](vManager.md#section5b28sub_type29) can be added as parent of a Reference entity.
 * Synchronization of `Parameters` and `Logical Instances` is not supported.